eramod/nearby-search-widget/README.md

-# How to build this project
+# How to run this project locally

 Run `npm install` to install all dependencies